Lightning-AI/torchmetrics/README.md

 ---

 ## What is Torchmetrics
-TorchMetrics is a collection of PyTorch metrics implementaions and an easy-to-use API to create custom metrics.
+TorchMetrics is a collection of 25+ PyTorch metrics implementations and an easy-to-use API to create custom metrics.
+It offers:

-It is designed to be distrubuted-training compatible and offers:
+* A standardized interface to increase reproducability
+* Reduces Boilerplate
+* Distrubuted-training compatible
+* Rigorously tested
 * Automatic accumulation over batches
 * Automatic synchronization between multiple devices

 You can use TorchMetrics in any PyTorch model, or with in [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/) to enjoy additional features:

-* Module metrics are automatically placed on the correct device when properly defined inside a [LightningModule](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html).
-This means that your data will always be placed on the same device as your metrics.
+* Module metrics are automatically placed on the correct device.
-* Native support for logging metrics in Lightning using [`self.log`](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html#log) inside your [`LightningModule`](https://pytorch-lightning.readthedocs.io/en/stable/common/lightning_module.html).
-Lightning will log the metric based on `on_step` and `on_epoch` flags present in `self.log(…)`.
-If `on_epoch=True`, the logger automatically logs the end of epoch metric value by calling `.compute()`.
-* The `.reset()` method of the metric will automatically be called at the end of an epoch.
+* Native support for logging metrics in Lightning to reduce even more boilerplate.

 ## Built-in metrics
 * Accuracy